Al Sadd SC: 2012–present: Post-ACL champions

-After the departure of Fossati, former Al-Sadd midfielder Hussein Amotta was named as the new coach in May 2012.
+After the departure of Fossati, former Al Sadd midfielder Hussein Amotta was named as the new coach in May 2012.
 The Moroccan had finished as the Qatar League top scorer during his four-year stay at the club from 1997 to 2001.
 He was working as the club's technical director prior to being promoted to the top job.

-Just days before Amouta's appointment, Al-Sadd announced the high-profile signing of former Real Madrid captain Raúl, who arrived on a free transfer from Schalke 04.
+Just days before Amouta's appointment, Al Sadd announced the high-profile signing of former Real Madrid captain Raúl, who arrived on a free transfer from Schalke 04.

 Managed by Amouta and led by new captain Raúl, Al Sadd set a league record for the best start to the league season ever by winning all of their first nine games, shattering the previous record set by Al Gharafa, who had won seven.
 The team went on to break Lekhwiya's two-year dominance by winning the 2012–13 Qatar Stars League title, five years after their last triumph in the competition.

-Al-Sadd faltered in the next two seasons, however, finishing third and second in 2013–14 and 2014–15 respectively, as Lekhwiya returned to win back-to-back titles once again.
-In 2015, Al-Sadd achieved the coup of signing Barcelona's storied Spanish international Xavi.
+Al Sadd faltered in the next two seasons, however, finishing third and second in 2013–14 and 2014–15 respectively, as Lekhwiya returned to win back-to-back titles once again.
+In 2015, Al Sadd achieved the coup of signing Barcelona's storied Spanish international Xavi.
 In 2019 he ended his career as a professional player at the club to start there his career as football manager.

-With Qatar as host of the 2019 FIFA Club World Cup when announced by the FIFA Council on 3 June 2019, Al Sadd SC automatically qualified as the host club team.
+With Qatar as the host of the 2019 FIFA Club World Cup when announced by the FIFA Council on 3 June 2019, Al Sadd automatically qualified as the host club team.

-With Xavi as manager, Al-Sadd won six cups and one championship title between 2019 and 2021.
+With Xavi as manager, Al Sadd won six cups and one championship title between 2019 and 2021.
+Xavi departed in 2021 to fill the managerial role at his boyhood club Barcelona.